This site requires Javascript to be enabled.

 Info

 We need to change the docker image in the docker-compose.yaml file.
-The image name should be changed from "archwayd-dev" to "archwayd-debug".
-The final value should therefore be "ghcr.io/archway-network/archwayd-debug:${TAG}".
+The image name should be "archwayd-dev".
+The final value should therefore be "ghcr.io/archway-network/archwayd-dev:${TAG}".

 To set up a new local testnet, execute the following command: